 2. House flipping:

 If you are experienced enough in the real estate industry, then you can earn a lot from house flipping.
 House flippers have experience in renovation, marketing, and real estate valuation.
-The idea is that you find less valuable homes, purchase it at a cheap price, and renovate before selling for a profit.
+The idea is that you find less valuable homes, purchase it at a cheap price, and renovate them before selling them for a profit.
 House flipping requires capital and the ability to efficiently use it for renovations without running a loss.

 In flipping, we recommend it that you should not hold on to the property for too long; tops six months.
 Expert property flippers don’t focus on investing in improving properties.
 They rather look for properties with intrinsic value and flip for profit.